ksyed-data/renovation-tracker-backend-2025/README.md

 Use commit messages that make sense and describe your changes.
 Make small commits.
 If your computer was lost or broke, is your branch committed and up to date?
 ### 3. Make your PR
 You want PR's to be small, digestable, and functional.
 Each PR needs to be reviewed by a member of your team (or CoStar sponsors).
 Reviewer should leave comments with suggestions and give merge approval.

+## Run fastAPI

+- Navigate to file root
+- Use these commands to build into installable package (should only have to do once unless dependencies change)

+uv build
+uv sync

+- Run with command

+uv run uvicorn renovation_tracker.main:api